RandomizerAi/randomizer-contract/README.md

     // The coin flip containing the random request function flip() external returns (uint256) {
-        // Request a random number from the soRandom contract (50k callback limit) uint256 id = ISoRandom(soRandom).requestRandom(50000);
+        // Request a random number from the randomizer contract (50k callback limit) uint256 id = IRandomizer(randomizer).requestRandom(50000);
         // Store the flip ID and the player address flipToAddress[id] = msg.sender;
         // Return the flip ID
         return id;
     }

-    // Callback function called by the soRandom contract when the random value is generated function soRandomCallback(uint256 _id, bytes32 _value) external {
+    // Callback function called by the randomizer contract when the random value is generated function randomizerCallback(uint256 _id, bytes32 _value) external {
-        // Callback can only be called by soRandom require(msg.sender == soRandom, "Caller is not soRandom");
+        // Callback can only be called by randomizer require(msg.sender == randomizer, "Caller is not randomizer");
         // Get the player address from the flip ID address player = flipToAddress[_id];
         // Convert the random bytes to a number between 0 and 99